icesonata/FactCheck-QA/README.md

 Look into `dataset/[Research]_Sentence_processing_for_SquAD_format_dataset.ipynb`

 or you can reuse the available resources of the MLQA dataset we provide.

+# Use case
+API format and relevant documents of the backend can be found in `backend/docs`.

+The system serves three services through API, you can request it via API endpoints below, given a field namely `data` as a form data:
+- `localhost:8888/api/search/relevance/`: information retrieval, retrieve relevant data given *a piece of information*
+- `localhost:8888/api/search/answering/`: question answering, answer a *question* given by user
+- `localhost:8888/api/search/inference/`: fact-checking, returns a list of evidence support/refute the given *claim* given by user

+*Note: The url strictly requires the trailing slash `/` at the end.
+Also, replace the address if the backend runs on different port or address.

 # Note
 There are some note for this project: